-- (a) The Controlling Body may, from time to time, appoint one or more Disciplinary Officers who may: - (i) assist with the assessment of an alleged Policy Breach under Section 23.2(a); - (ii) advise the Tribunal of the particulars of a Notice of Charge or Notice of Breach; - (iii) advise the Appeal Board of the particulars of a Notice of Appeal; - (iv) make submissions in relation to a Notice of Charge, Notice of Breach or Notice of Appeal; - (v) respond to any matters put in defence in relation to a Notice of Charge or Notice of Breach; - (vi) ask questions of any Person appearing before the Tribunal or Appeal Board; - (vii) where necessary or desirable in the interests of general justice and fairness, call any Person to give evidence before the Tribunal; and - (viii) address the Tribunal or Appeal Board prior to the final submissions of any Person. - (b) A Disciplinary Officer may, with leave of the Tribunal, amend any Notice of Charge or Notice of Breach to be determined by the Tribunal prior to or at any time during a Tribunal hearing.
+- (a) The Controlling Body may, from time to time, appoint one or more Disciplinary Officers who may: - (i) assist with the assessment and/or investigation of an alleged Policy Breach under Section 23.2(c), 23.2(d) or 23.2(e); - (ii) advise the Tribunal of the particulars of a Notice of Charge or Notice of Breach; - (iii) advise the Appeal Board of the particulars of a Notice of Appeal; - (iv) make submissions in relation to a Notice of Charge, Notice of Breach or Notice of Appeal; - (v) respond to any matters put in defence in relation to a Notice of Charge or Notice of Breach;

+- (vi) ask questions of any Person appearing before the Tribunal or Appeal Board; - (vii) where necessary or desirable in the interests of general justice and fairness, call any Person to give evidence before the Tribunal; and - (viii) address the Tribunal or Appeal Board prior to the final submissions of any Person. - (b) A Disciplinary Officer may, with leave of the Tribunal, amend any Notice of Charge or Notice of Breach to be determined by the Tribunal prior to or at any time during a Tribunal hearing.